ietf-wg-cellar/ebml-specification/specification.markdown

 PathMaxOccurrence represents the maximum number of element path possible between the EBMLFixedParent and the Global Element EBMLElementPath.
 It cannot have the value 0 as it would be the Global Element can only be found right after the EBMLFixedParent, in which case it's not a Global Element anymore.
 If PathMaxOccurrence is not present then there is no upper bound for the permitted number of occurrences of element path possible between the EBMLFixedParent and the Global Element EBMLElementPath.

-If the path contains an EBMLPathAtomRecursive part, the EBML Element can occur within itself recursively (see the [recursive attribute](#recursive)).
+If the path contains an EBMLPathAtomRecursive part, the EBML Element can occur within itself recursively (see (#recursive)).

 As an example, a `path` of `1*(\Segment\Info)` means the element Info is found inside the Segment elements at least once and with no maximum iteration.
 An element SeekHead with path `0*2(\Segment\SeekHead)` may not be found at all in its Segment parent, once or twice but no more than that.